Tana Mongeau Sizzles In Hot Pink Lingerie For Valentine’s Day Instagram Post

 Tana Mongeau has been keeping her 5.1 million Instagram followers entertained with a ton of photos and videos lately and kept things rolling today with a Valentine’s Day-themed post.
-There were nine images in the series, many which showed the stunner rocking a hot pink lingerie set that likely caught many of her fans’ attention.
+There were nine images in the series, many of which showed the stunner rocking a hot pink lingerie set that likely caught many of her fans’ attention.

-In the first photo, Tana sat with her back facing the camera while sitting in front of a vanity in a metal chair.
-She glanced over her right shoulder at the camera and her reflection was visible in the snap, which meant that she showed off two angles of her look.
+In the first image, Tana sat with her back facing the camera while sitting in front of a vanity in a metal chair.
+She glanced over her right shoulder at the camera and her reflection was visible in the snap, allowing her to show off two angles of her look.

-The lingerie set consisted of a bra, thong, and a garter belt.
-The bra was lacy with an extra strap that hugged her cleavage and the back of her thong had a heart-shaped cutout.
+The set included a bra, thong, and a garter belt.
+The bra had a lacy design with an extra strap that hugged her cleavage and the back of her thong had a heart-shaped cutout.

 The bombshell wore her hair in a casual side part with wavy locks that fell down to the middle of her back.
-The light streamed in from the window on the side and the sunlight lit up the front of the model.
+The light streamed in from the window on the side and the sunlight lit up the front of the YouTuber.

-The next photo of Tana in the lingerie was the third photo of the series, this time she sat on her side in a plush chair and held a bouquet of roses in her right hand.
+The next photo of Tana in the lingerie was the third one of the series, where she sat on her side in a plush chair and held a bouquet of roses in her right hand.
 She played with a strand of her hair and gazed at the camera with a flirty pout.

-In addition, the sixth snap showed her in the same chair, except she propped herself up more and glanced up towards the ceiling.
+In addition, the sixth snap featured her in the same chair, except in that image, she propped herself up more and glanced up toward the ceiling.

-The last photo of the set was nearly identical to the first one except she gave a slightly different pout.
-And interspersed throughout the lingerie pics were shots of her in a houndstooth dress and a pink jacket with feathery accents.
-There was also one picture of her wearing a button-up pajama top with white and hearts on it.
+The last photo of the series was nearly identical to the first one, except she gave a slightly different pout.
+Interspersed throughout the lingerie pics were shots of her in a houndstooth dress and a pink jacket with feathery accents.
+There was also one picture of her wearing a button-up pajama top with white and red hearts on it.

 View this post on Instagram